coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 > without a lot of new code.
 > [http://facebook.github.io/flux](http://facebook.github.io/flux)

 The notable thing about flux is the one-way flow of information, which is quite simpler than the MVC model.
-Of course. you can still use MVC with React, but I decided to use the whole package to forge an opinion on it.
+Of course. you can still use MVC with React, but I decided to use the whole package to form an opinion about it.

 ### The flux architecture